braid-org/braidjs/braid-text-server/readme.md

   - `options`: <small style="color:lightgrey">[optional]</small> An object containing additional options:
     - `key`:  <small style="color:lightgrey">[optional]</small> ID of text resource to sync with.
 Defaults to `req.url`.
     - `content_type`:  <small style="color:lightgrey">[optional]</small> The content type to tell the browser.
 Defaults to 'text/plain'.
-  - This is the main method of this library, and does all the work to handle Braid-HTTP `GET` and `PUT` requests concerned which a specific text resource.
+  - This is the main method of this library, and does all the work to handle Braid-HTTP `GET` and `PUT` requests concerned with a specific text resource.

 `await braid_text.get(key)`
   - `key`: ID of text resource.